 What Is Laparoscopic Liver Cyst Unroofing

-When a large hepatic cyst or laparoscopic liver cyst becomes symptomatic, patients often present with right upper quadrant pain, shoulder discomfort, nausea, epigastric fullness, and acid reflux-like feelings.
-The symptoms are caused by a mechanical stretch to the Glissonean capsule covering the liver or mechanical compression to the surrounding organs such as stomach, diaphragm, intestines, and chest wall.
-In this situation, a surgical unroofing or fenestration of the large liver cyst is necessary.
+When a sizeable hepatic cyst or laparoscopic liver cyst becomes symptomatic, patients often present with right upper quadrant pain, shoulder discomfort, nausea, epigastric fullness, and acid reflux-like feelings.
+The symptoms are caused by a mechanical stretch to the Glissonean capsule covering the liver or mechanical compression to the surrounding organs such as the stomach, diaphragm, intestines, and chest wall.
+In this situation, a surgical fenestration or unroofing liver cyst procedure is necessary.
 A diagnosis can be easily made based on a CT scan or MRI.
-It is important to rule out a premalignant cystic mass/lesion of the liver such as mucinous cystic neoplasm or parasitic hydatid cyst, which should instead be resected.
-A percutaneous liver cyst aspiration by an interventional radiologist is commonly discussed and falsely performed, however it is well known to fail in more than 95% of patients due to rapid fluid reaccumulation within the hepatic cyst.
-The futile percutaneous liver cyst aspiration is therefore, not recommended.
+It is essential to rule out a premalignant cystic mass/lesion of the liver such as mucinous cystic neoplasm or parasitic hydatid cyst, which should instead be resected.
+A percutaneous liver cyst aspiration by an interventional radiologist is commonly discussed and falsely performed.
+However, it is well known to fail in more than 95% of patients due to rapid fluid reaccumulation within the hepatic cyst.
+The futile percutaneous liver cyst aspiration is, therefore, not recommended.

 To definitively treat symptomatic large hepatic cysts, removal/resection of a large portion of the cyst wall is mandatory.
 This may include partial liver resection of adjacent attenuated liver parenchyma.
-When the operation is performed properly, the incidence of cyst recurrence is minimized.
-Recognition of the intrahepatic biliary and vascular anatomy is important to avoid bile leak or bleeding intraoperatively.
-The resected cyst wall is then sent to pathology for a frozen-section evaluation to identify or rule out presence of any premalignant/malignant cells.
-When premalignant or malignant cells are identified, a formal oncologic liver resection is needed to gain negative margins.
+An appropriately performed liver cyst removal operation minimizes the incidence of cyst recurrence.
+Recognition of the intrahepatic biliary and vascular anatomy is vital to avoid bile leak or bleeding intraoperatively.
+The resected cyst wall is then sent to pathology for a frozen-section evaluation to identify or rule out the presence of any premalignant/malignant cells.
+Formal oncologic liver resection is needed to gain negative margins when premalignant or malignant cells are identified.